hyperledger/firefly-fir/text/0010-operation-resubmission.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-## Dispatch batch has automatic retries

-The batch dispatcher retries indefinitely to dispatch a batch.
-If operations during the dispatch are failing, it could create lots of duplicate operations due to these retries.

-## Sequential dependency for batch broadcasts
+## Sequential dependencies between operations

-The operation "publicstorage_batch_broadcast", which tracks the copying of a batch payload into IPFS, is a direct pre-requisite for the operation "blockchain_batch_pin" in the broadcast case.
+The operation `publicstorage_batch_broadcast`, which tracks the copying of a batch payload into IPFS, is a direct pre-requisite for the operation `blockchain_batch_pin` in the broadcast case.
-Need to ensure that "publicstorage_batch_broadcast" cannot be retried in such a way as to invalidate a later "blockchain_batch_pin".
-Need to also ensure there are no other sequential dependencies in operations.
+Need to ensure that `publicstorage_batch_broadcast` cannot be retried in such a way as to invalidate a later `blockchain_batch_pin`.

+Due to the way IPFS is designed, submitting an exactly identical payload should always result in an exactly identical hash - but need to ensure this is good enough in the case of this dependency, and need to also ensure there are no other sequential dependencies in operations.

 ## Missing operation for public blob upload